thaliproject/Thali_CordovaPlugin/test/TestServer/README.md

 - Unit tests - Test suite designed to test functionality of individual units.
 - Performance tests - All-up tests, designed to determine performance of the system as a whole.

 The Test Server coordinates the actions of devices within the test environment running one of the test suites.
 Concurrent execution of two different test suites is not supported i.e. all the devices must be running the same test suite at the same time.
-Switching between different test suites is controlled by copying the appropriate test suite main entry point to app.js which is then loaded and execute on start-up by the devices under test.
+Switching between different test suites is controlled by copying the appropriate test suite main entry point to app.js which is then loaded and executed on start-up by the devices under test.

 The test server is invoked thus: